Credit for Prior Learning

 Save time and money by earning credit for what you already know.

 John Jay College recognizes that college-level learning takes place in many different settings, not just in the classroom.
 Many adult students come to John Jay with knowledge they have acquired through work experience, military service, training programs, volunteer service, cultural and artistic pursuits, hobbies, community work, religious activities, and many other sources.

 There are several ways for you to get credit for prior learning.The method(s) you choose will depend on the subject area and how you acquired the knowledge.

 John Jay offers a 3-credit elective course to help you develop a portfolio to demonstrate your prior learning.
 Your portfolio will be evaluated by subject-matter experts who will make recommendations about awarding of additional credit.
 There is no charge for any additional credits awarded.
 Department permission is required.
 Click the apply button to the right to download an application form.

 Credit by Exam

 John Jay awards credit for passing scores on a variety of standardized exams, such as CLEP exams.
-Click through for a list of exams currently accepted and links to more information.
+Click here for more information.

 Pre-evaluated programs are training programs sponsored by the military, police and fire academies, and other employers for which the number and type of credits to be awarded have already been determined.
 Contact the prior learning coordinator at CPL@jjay.cuny.edu to find out if your program has been evaluated.